Making a Comeback After a Fall

 Instead of being a prisoner to hidden biases and rationalizations, you become a person who sees things as they are and acts with real power.
 The more honest you are with yourself, the sharper your thinking becomes, the stronger you grow, and the more capable you are of achieving what truly matters to you.

-Law 4: Don’t Give Up
+Law 4: Consistently Give Your best Effort

 The final step in all relapses is giving up.
 At some point, you realize that you’re on the wrong track and quickly reaching the point of no return.
 You could stop right there and turn around, but instead you say, “screw it” and impulsively keep going.
 Reaching this final step is the culmination of a slow drift that began with several moments of complacency, dishonesty, and poor decision-making.
 You’ve given up way too much ground and put yourself into a weak position.
 You’re selling yourself short when you could do much better.

 Recovery is a fight.
 And at some point, that fight can get ugly.
 You’re tired, stressed out, and having a hard day.
 There’s a thought in the back of your mind that if you just stop trying, you can take the easy way out.
 It seems like giving into urges makes them go away.
 But this relief is only temporary, and it reinforces your resistance to a fight that’s coming back soon.
+So stay in the fight.
+You might not avoid every strike the enemy throws at you, but by continuing to struggle forward, even during the most difficult moments, you will eventually prevail.
+Even when you can’t be perfect, minimize the damage and get back on track as quickly as possible.

 Mentorship With Accountability

 Until you’re able to control yourself without support, you need to meet with your mentor regularly.
 They might not perfectly match your preferences, but this doesn’t have to stop you.
 Use the discomfort as a motivation to graduate the program.
-Otherwise, simply knowing that you can get away with cutting corners is a powerful trigger you might not be ready for.
+Otherwise, simply knowing that you can get away with cutting corners is a powerful trigger for relapse that you might not be ready for.

 Informed Motivation